fire9/fire9/README.md

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Husband, Father, Developer, and Teacher!

 - 👋 Hi, I’m @fire9
 - 👀 I’m interested in traveling and photography